Mariano Duncan: Cincinnati Reds

 Duncan was traded by the Dodgers to the Cincinnati Reds with Tim Leary on July 18, 1989 for Lenny Harris and Kal Daniels.
+Duncan would go on to win a title with the 1990 World Champion Cincinnati Reds which included the Nasty Boys.

 Philadelphia Phillies

 Duncan signed with the Philadelphia Phillies on April 14, 1992.
 He played three seasons for the Phils before being claimed off waivers by the Reds on August 8, 1995.

 New York Yankees

 On December 11, 1995, Duncan signed with the New York Yankees, and he spent a season and a half in New York.
 In his only full season in 1996, he hit .340 with 56 runs batted in.

 Duncan coined the phrase, "we play today, we win today... das it!" which became the mantra for the 1996 World Series champion New York Yankees.
 Many of the players wore T-shirts with the slogan under their uniforms daily.